The Simple Joy Of Design

 THE CHALLENGE

-Picsart had 150 million people creating things every month.
-Memes, album covers, portraits, collages.
+Picsart had 150 million people creating things every month: memes, album covers, portraits, collages.
 The product worked.
-The community was real.
-But the brand looked like it had been designed for a different company entirely.
+The brand looked like it belonged to a different company.

-The old wordmark sat uncomfortably close to Comic Sans.
-For a company in the design business, that's a problem.
-The visual system was inconsistent.
+The old wordmark sat uncomfortably close to Comic Sans, a real problem for a design company.
 Marketing looked one way, product another.
 The tone read generic tech when it should have felt like a creative movement.

-Most of Picsart's users lived outside North America.
-The old approach defaulted to a Western tech aesthetic that didn't reflect who was actually using the product.
-We needed to build something that felt genuinely global, not just translated.
+Most users lived outside North America, while the visual approach still defaulted to Western tech.
+We needed something genuinely global, not just translated.

 THE WORK

 The starting point wasn't a blank canvas.
-Picsart users never start with blank canvases either.
-They start with a photo, then push it somewhere unexpected.
+Picsart users never start with one either.
+They start with a photo and push it somewhere unexpected.
 We built the brand system the same way.

 THE RESULT